What is the difference? Answer: Who does the work.

 A typical scenario:

 You enter into an equipment contract for 5 years.
 You produce on average of 10,000 colour copies a month.
 How many maintenance visits will there be with the Kyocera vs. Brand X?

-One.
 Actually it could be Zero.
-The maintenance kit would only be necessary if you exceed the 600,000 page count in the 5 years, or assuming you decide to keep your machine and continue running it longer than the 5 years.
+The maintenance kit is only necessary if you exceed the 600,000 page count in the 5 years, or assuming you decide to keep your machine and continue running it longer than the 5 years.
 Therefore one maintenance visit would be needed and this is performed by us as the servicing partner not you and we show up within about 2 hrs.
 If you return or refresh the equipment before reaching 600K then no maintenance items need be installed.
+If you do then there is a 2,000,000 page warranty.
 That’s the long life ECOSYS concept.

 Now what about Brand X. How many times will you perform maintenance visits with them?

 Answer 28 times!
 How can this be?
 Its in the design.

 5 for swapping Black drums (120K X 5 = 600K),

 5.7 Colour Drums used (every 105k) X 3 Colour Drum Sets (Cyan, Magenta, Yellow) = 17 actions,

 3.75 Transfer belt cleaners (every 160K) = 3 more actions,